easypanel-io/website/docs/05-templates/swetrix/index.md

 Swetrix is a powerful, privacy-focused analytics platform that provides comprehensive website and application analytics.
 Built with modern technologies, it offers real-time data collection, beautiful dashboards, and detailed insights into user behavior.
 Features include event tracking, performance monitoring, user session analysis, and customizable reports.
 Self-hosted solution that ensures complete data privacy and control while providing enterprise-grade analytics capabilities.

+## Instructions

+After deployment, open the Swetrix frontend URL and click Sign Up to create your account.
+Once registered, log in with your credentials to access the dashboard.

 ## Benefits

 - Privacy-Focused: Complete control over your analytics data with self-hosting.